OpenRockets/web-dev-error-solutions/errors/javascript/css-challenge-creating-a-3d-like-card-effect-with-pure-css/README.md

+# 🐞 CSS Challenge:  Creating a 3D-like Card Effect with Pure CSS

 This challenge focuses on creating a visually appealing card with a subtle 3D effect using only CSS.
 No JavaScript or image manipulation is required.
 We'll achieve this through clever use of box-shadow, transforms, and transitions.
 This example uses plain CSS; adapting it to Tailwind CSS would primarily involve replacing class names with equivalent Tailwind classes.